 Want to learn how to make money as a Beachbody coach?

-First, Beachbody Coaches receive commissions for selling various things.
+Instead, Beachbody Coaches receive commissions and bonuses for selling various things.

 Like all MLMs, Beachbody Coaches can also recruit others into the company and earn money from the sales generated by those people.